Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 In 2013 the first Gregorian Rock album was released.
 Today I'm in the process of releasing my third album, "Fire".

-Although keyboards are my main instruments, I also play a WX7 midi wind controller and Chapman Stick.
+Although keyboards are my main instruments, I also play a WX7 midi wind controller (an electronic wind instrument - EWI) and Chapman Stick.

 The radio in my truck is usually found tuned in to the classical station.
 Some of the music that gets a lot of play on the iPod is Iona, Neal Morse, Frost, and Skillet (see links below).